Needs Are at the Heart of NVC

 - Why is this important to you?

-- How would this contribute to you if it were met
+- How would these needs contribute to your life, if they were met?

-- If that need was met, what would this do for you?
+- If those needs were met, what would this do for you?

 If we lack a grounding in the awareness of our needs, we are missing a key tool in addressing stress in our lives.